GastonAGenaud/automation-selenium-java/README.md

 Selenium test automation for trick.

-To run the Runner.java file and execute the test cases marked with the @smoke and @MTR tags, you can follow the steps below:
+To run the Runner.java file and execute the test cases marked with the  and @MTR tags, you can follow the steps below:

 ## Requirements